-From the racist themes of American vaudeville and the Minstrel shows of the 19th century to the cultural and literary vitality of the Harlem Renaissance of the early 20th century, from the pioneers of black activism (Frederick Douglass, Booker T. Washington) to the indictment of the singer Billie Holiday (“Strange Fruit”), almost 150 years of artistic production testifie to the creative wealth of black protest.
+From the racist themes of American vaudeville and the Minstrel shows of the 19th century to the cultural and literary vitality of the Harlem Renaissance of the early 20th century, from the pioneers of black activism (Frederick Douglass, Booker T. Washington) to the indictment of the singer Billie Holiday ("Strange Fruit"), almost 150 years of artistic production testifies to the creative wealth of black protest.

 “There are some strong images in this exhibition which wouldn’t be shown in the United States: there are caricatures, illustrations for songs that were more or less racist,” says curator Daniel Soutif.

 “We’re near the end of eight years under a black president in the United States.
 Barack Obama, in my opinion, has been a great president.
-He’s a president that will be go down in history, not simply because he was the first Afro-American president, but because of the policies that he put forward,” says Soutif.
+He’s a president who will go down in history, not simply because he was the first Afro-American president, but because of the policies that he put forward,” says Soutif.
 “But even Obama has not succeeded in eradicating racism in America.”